kevindierkx/laravel-domain-localization/README.md

 'en'
 ```

-During boot we also keep track of the default locale, this is the locale set in the `app.php` config file before any mutation have been made:
+During boot we also keep track of the default locale, this is the locale set in the `app.php` config file before any mutations have been made:

 ```php
 Localization::getDefaultLocale();